Tammarong/Schedura/README.md

 ## 📌 Future Improvements

-* 🔍 Advanced search & filtering
+* 🔍 Advanced search system
 * 🤖 AI-powered recommendations
-* 📊 User analytics dashboard
+* 📊 Analytics dashboard
-* 📱 Mobile optimization
 * 🔐 Role-based access control
+* 📱 Mobile-first optimization

 ---

 ## ⭐️ Support

-If you like this project, please give it a star ⭐
+If you like this project, give it a star ⭐